Group Counseling & Support

 Women of Color Support Group

 This drop-in group offers a supportive space for OSU students who identify as women of color.
-Topics may include intersectionality, microaggressions, oppression, racism on campus and in Corvallis, and building community solidarity.

 - To join: Nothing is required to join.
 Email [email protected] or [email protected] if you have questions.